RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/what-is-included.md

 # RetroDECK: What's included?

+What follows is a list of features currently included in RetroDECK

-## General information
+## Features

-We plan to add more emulators and functions over course of the development cycle.
-The goal is to support all of the systems ES-DE supports and ship the best emulator for that systems.
-We don't have any plans to ship all emulators in existence for each system but virtually only the best one per-system (this is more theoretical than practical) to avoid confusion and the user being loss in the choice.
-In some cases we might ship more then one Emulator if the feature set is vastly diffrent or the user demand is high.
+### The RetroDECK Configurator
+Is a powerful Utility that can be use to change/modify and manipulate various aspects of RetroDECK using the `RetroDECK Framework` more information in the
+`RetroDECK Configurator 🛠️` section.

-## Systems
+## Frontend

-### Emulationstation Desktop Edition (ES-DE)- RetroDECK Version
+### Emulationstation Desktop Edition (ES-DE) - RetroDECK Edition

-Emulationstation Desktop Edition (ES-DE) is the base frontend for RetroDECK.
+ES-DE is the base frontend for RetroDECK.<br>
 RetroDECK comes with specific tweaks to the ES-DE standard setup to enable RetroDECK unique functions like the `RetroDECK Framework` and `RetroDECK Configurator`.

 These tweaks are possible thanks to a collaborations with the ES-DE project and the RetroDECK project.

-### The RetroDECK Configurator
-Is a powerful Utility that can be use to change/modify and manipulate various aspects of RetroDECK.

 ## Emulators